 The Audit Committee of the Board has reviewed and discussed the audited financial statements with management, which has represented that the financial statements were prepared in accordance with accounting principles generally accepted in the United States.
-The Audit Committee discussed with management the quality and acceptability of the accounting principles employed, including all critical accounting policies used in the preparation of the financial statements and related notes, the reasonableness of judgments made, and the clarity of the disclosures included in the statements.
+The Audit Committee discussed with management the quality and acceptability of the accounting principles employed, including all critical accounting policies used in the preparation of the financial statements and related notes, the reasonableness of judgments made and the clarity of the disclosures included in the statements.

-The Audit Committee also reviewed the consolidated financial statements of the Company for fiscal 2013 with Ernst & Young LLP, the Company's independent registered public accounting firm for fiscal 2013, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.
-The Audit Committee has discussed with Ernst & Young LLP, the matters required to be discussed by Statement on Auditing Standards No. 61, "Communication with Audit Committees."
+The Audit Committee also reviewed the consolidated financial statements of the Company for fiscal 2017 with Ernst & Young LLP, the Company's independent registered public accounting firm for fiscal 2017, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.
+The Audit Committee has discussed with Ernst & Young LLP, the matters required to be discussed by applicable standards of the Public Company Accounting Oversight Board ("PCAOB") including matters related to the planning and results of audit of the Company's consolidated financial statements.